 Create Global Supervision for reporting to State Management

-A Global Supervision combines the result of all related Local Supervisions into a single global “worst-of” result.
-That means that if one Local Supervision reports a status FAILED, EXPIRED or STOPPED the result of the Global Supervision takes on that status and reports it to the State Manager.
+A Global Supervision combines the results of all related Supervisions into a single "worst-of" result.
+That means that if one Supervision reports a FAILED, EXPIRED or STOPPED status, the result of the Global Supervision takes on that status and reports it to the State Manager.

 - You are in the PHM Editor.